Skip to Content

 Veggies Galore!
 These foods are loaded with vitamins and minerals, are very low in fat, and like all plant foods, have no cholesterol at all.

 These are just the ones I happened to have on hand.
-We eat a HUGE variety from week-to-week, depending on what’s available at the grocery store.
+We eat a HUGE variety from week to week, depending on what’s available at the grocery store.

 One note, ALDI’S doesn’t have a big variety of veggies, but they do have plenty of the basics.
 For more variety, I make a weekly run to our local grocery store, Ingles, and get things like leeks, broccoli slaw, Napa cabbage, Bok Choy, chard, turnip greens, collards, sprouts, artichokes, radishes, etc.